yorobot/football.csv/NOTES.md

 ## Todos

+de-deutschland

+- [ ]  add a new csv (in-place) updater - double checks results and dates AND updates spieltag /rounds   or half-time results if missing (using ? for missing)

+all / general

+- [ ]  on import flag teams as clubs (!) and NOT the default as national teams

 - fix/todo: change all level keys to (always) numbers/integers !!! e.g. 1,2,3, etc.
   - do NOT use strings (anywhere/anymore) !!!